Stress free guide to preparing to move house

 When you get into your new property, take your essentials box and get the kettle on!
 It’s fine to wait a day to start unpacking as you’ll feel recharged and will make better decisions!

-Having a plan in place and preparing as best as you can will help you to move without adding stress or pressure.
+Having a plan in place and preparing to move house as best as you can will help you to make the change without adding stress or pressure.
 Throughout the process, remind yourself why you’re moving.
 Is it a new start?
 More space for the kids?
 A better location?

 Most of all, don’t forget to plan a house warming party when you’re settled!